s-leroux/Pegparse/README.md

 Running the parser
 ------------------

-One you have deined the grammar, you can obtain a parser the will build a data structure from your input data, according to the rules defined in the grammar.
+One you have the grammar, you can obtain a parser the will build a data structure from your input data, according to the rules defined in the grammar.
 The only thing the parser has to know, is where to start: